 Use the three different gene lists here too

-Noise filtering

-Looking at within a rep – are they similar or is it noise

-Used linear discriminant analysis on genes or to look at replications were similar within a gene

-Only include those genes that are consistent within a replicate (can also be used for the criteria – are they creating ‘trouble-genes’) and can look at which rep was different.

 **Potential conundrum: we noticed, after submitting our samples, that samples collected later in the season might be a better representation of the data.
 Therefore, looking for outliers will be important.
-I can either give you an a priori list of samples to look out for, or we can discuss that after the initial cluster analysis.
+I can either give you an a priori list of samples to look out for, or we can discuss that after the initial analysis.